Research

 Dark matter and dark energy

-Dark matter and dark energy: Cosmological and astrophysical observations have shown that dark matter exists, constituting close to a fourth of all energy density in our universe.
+Cosmological and astrophysical observations have shown that dark matter exists, constituting close to a fourth of all energy density in our universe.
 However, the microphysical nature of dark matter is unknown.
 We approach this mystery from a variety of angles, including building models of dark matter, investigating dark matter production mechanisms, understanding cosmological signatures of dark matter interactions and astrophysical signatures from dark matter decay and annihilations.
+We also explore models of dark energy, the material thought to be responsible for the current acceleration of the universe.

 Keyi "Onyx" Li, NSF / NANOGrav